The Federation Institute

 Independent colleges and universities are a major force in the United States.
 They gave birth to education in this country and nurtured it through centuries of growth.
 In Illinois — by dozens of measures — independent colleges are equal partners, or better, in educating the citizens of the state.

-With 60 private colleges and universities educating 225,000 students, the educational output is enviable: 42 percent of all baccalaureate degrees, 64 percent of the master’s degrees, 67 percent of first professional degrees, and 50 percent of the doctoral degrees.
+With around 60 private colleges and universities educating 225,000 students, the educational output is enviable: 42 percent of all baccalaureate degrees, 64 percent of the master’s degrees, 67 percent of first professional degrees, and 50 percent of the doctoral degrees.

 The private colleges serve as an economic engine for the state of Illinois, generating annually $16.5 billion in job-creating economic activity at the state and local levels.